-1970’s was a very special decade
+The 1970s was a very special decade

-The drugs gave us psychedelic music, we got the dressed up as mods, rocker, hippies or punks.
-Mike Oldfield released the album Tubular Bells and pompous symphonic rock.
-The anti-establishment reaction came one year after in 1977.
-The Sex Pistols became the biggest in history controversies youth culture in modern times.
-Margaret Thatcher pointed Sex Pistols to be State enemy of England number one even bigger than when they defended the Falklands.
-The people in England was divided as anybody older than 20 hated it while those under loved it.
-Punk was just an attack on the establishment that no longer was for the youngest as rock stars hired London Symphony Orchestra on 7-inch releases.
+The drugs gave us psychedelic music, dressed up as mods, rocker, hippies or punks.
+Mike Oldfield released Tubular Bells album and a wave of pompous symphonic rock.
+The anti-establishment reaction came the year after in1977.
+The punks with the leading band The Sex Pistols created newspaper headlines and controversies ever experienced among the youth culture in modern times.
+Margaret Thatcher pointed “The Sex Pistols” to be State enemy number one of England, even a bigger threat to the empire than the Falklands.
+The people in England divided as anybody older than twenty hated punks while those below twenty loved it.
+Punks became an attack on the establishment as rockstars hired The London Symphony Orchestra on 7-inch releases while they wanted DIY.

 Mods dressed up in Carnaby Street

 The terrorist cell Baader Meinhof managed to rob three banks in Berlin in less than ten minutes.
 Ulrike Meinhof and Andreas Baader were university students that in reality I believe intended their first actions into a no way back as the rope tightened around their neck, they just became harder and more violent as their actions progressed and in isolation from anybody else than themselves.
-In the end, it became a monster they could not handle and whatever happened to them after their arrest if they were killed by their own German police, CIA or did they really get any change to commit suicide inside heavy security and isolated from each other?
-Nevertheless, terror escalated into an uncontrollable beast; terror and the killings of Israeli athletes performing in the Olympic Games in 1972 it not only out of control for fractions of different terrorists soon passenger planes were hijacked and now was directly linked and trained by powerful anti-Israeli and fundamentalism in the anti-Israeli and American imperialism.
-The police and governments realized they were not equipped or trained for urban terror, as bombs exploded in cars, supermarkets and malls.
+In the end, it became a monster they could not handle and whatever happened to them after their arrest if they killed by German police, CIA or did they get any change to commit suicide inside heavy security and isolated from each other?
+Nevertheless, terror escalated into an uncontrollable beast; terror and the killings of Israeli athletes performing in the Olympic Games in 1972 it not only out of control for fractions of different terrorists soon passenger planes hijacked and now was directly linked and trained by powerful anti-Israeli and fundamentalism in the anti-Israeli and American imperialism.
+The police and governments realised they were not equipped or trained for urban terror, as bombs exploded in cars, supermarkets and malls.
 They started training and got budgets to kill it once and for all.
 However, it was too late as terrorism should attack the twin towers in New York.

 Mark Spitz won seven Olympic gold medals and turned the world upside down.
 In the Olympic game, Mark Spits finally won seven Olympic gold and too all possible world records.
-In the last race, as his hand reached the goal, he realized and understood that the world would never be the same again.
+In the last race, as his hand reached the goal, he realised and understood that the world would never be the same again.
 He did not ever swim again as it was unnecessary to prove that the most arrogant swimmer of all time finally got paid for the hard work he had done under the hard discipline of a crazy that turned him into a swimmer we had never seen before.
 Nobody trained more than Mark after training 10 hours a day, 365 days a year he knocks them all out as he promised long before the Olympic games.
-But sadly he could not do anything else in life than swimming so his performance on TV and interviews turned very bad out for him.
+But sadly he could not do anything else in life than swimming, so his performance on TV and interviews turned very bad out for him.
 He was an extremely good-looking man as he posed in the bare body, round his neck were seven gold medals.